 If you started looking into your required documentation for a liquor license application, you already know you’ll need a whole slew of permits.
 Most are other permits you need to run a bar or eatery anyway.
 Here are some of the most common ones you’ll need:

 - Business license: A business license issued by your state tax agency gives you the right to operate a business in your state.

 - Food service license: Your restaurant or bar that serves food will need a food service license, called a ServSafe verification, to show you meet industry standards on food prep.

 - Food handler‘s permit: In addition to a food service license, you’ll need to get a food handler’s permit from your state’s Department of Health.

 How PourMyBeer Can Help

-The best part: customers experience the novelty of swiping a secure RFID card and serving themselves drinks on-demand.
+The best part: customers experience the novelty of swiping a secure RFID card and serving themselves drinks on demand.
 No need to flag down a server — just pour and enjoy.
 PourMyBeer lets you offer a wall of unique beverage taps with a smaller footprint than traditional drafts.
-Sound exciting?
-Learn more about our product, get your questions answered or contact us to learn more about how PourMyBeer can make your alcohol service a breeze.